alucart2005/front-delivery4/README.md

 I'm so excited to share with you the technologies and platforms I used in this project!
 Firstly, we leveraged Postman, which made it incredibly easy to test our API and ensure its reliability.
 Then, we implemented Redux and Redux Toolkit to manage our application state efficiently and effectively.
 To build our frontend, we utilized Create React App, which allowed us to quickly bootstrap our project and get up and running in no time.
 And of course, we can't forget about Node.js - a powerful server-side programming platform that lets us develop applications using JavaScript.
 With Sequelize, an ORM library, we can seamlessly interact with relational databases.
 To ensure security, we implemented JWT, a JSON Web Token standard for access tokens used in web applications, and used Bcrypt to securely hash and store passwords.
 These tools and platforms made this project a success and allowed us to deliver a reliable and secure application.

+After hours of hard work and studying, I am starting to see the results.
+I never thought I could reach this level so quickly, and I am thrilled to think about where I can go at this pace.
+This triumph belongs to the people who support me every day and believe in me...
+I am just an instrument to achieve an objective.
+In this application, I use various technologies such as Nodejs, Sequelize, JWT, Bcrypt, Redux, Redux Toolkit, and Postman.
+These technologies have allowed me to create an efficient and user-friendly application that I am proud of.
+I hope you enjoy using it as much as I did.
+Create your user account, log in, and see the people who were able to log in just like you.
+The advantages of using these technologies include enhanced security, efficient data management, and seamless user experience.
+So, go ahead, and enjoy!

 ## Author ✍

 **NAPOLEON ANAYA ROMERO**